adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 - `MFA & Security`: User Pools enforce MFA, password policies, and account recovery.
 - Cognito Sync is deprecated; use AppSync for syncing user data across devices.

-Common Mistakes: ⚠️

-- Assuming User Pools alone grant AWS access (they don’t; use Identity Pools for credentials).
-- Forgetting to configure IAM roles for Identity Pools, leading to permission errors.
-- `Confusing Cognito with IAM roles for EC2/Lambda` (Cognito is for end-users, IAM roles for AWS services).

 </details>